eileenbrandley/runningData/src/runningData/content/posts/nightOf10k2018.md

 ## 200m splits for night of 10000 metres athletes
 The colour of the lap should indicate the speed; the redder the block, the hotter the lap.
-Hover over a block for a little more info
+Hover over a block for a little more info.

 {{< night10kBarChart >}}